sewellstephens/late/packages/floating/README.md

-# Plate floating UI
+# Late floating UI

-This package implements the floating UI for Plate.
+This package implements the floating UI for Late.

 ## Documentation